Skip to main content

 AuthorizationBasic client-id:client-secretAuthorization credentials, where client-id and client-secret are provided.

-Content-Typeapplication/jsonIndicates that the body of the request is in JSON format.
+Content-Typeapplication/jsonIndicates that the request body is in JSON format.

 curl --location 'https://intelsend.com/api/v1/auth/token' \